rsaikali/tensorflow-classifier-mqtt/README.md

 `tensorflow-classifier-mqtt` is a set of Python script to classify a webcam capture into labels with Tensorflow and publish results to a MQTT (message queue) broker.

+Training part will use Tensorflow 2, but classifying part will only use Tensorflow lite (lightweight Tensorflow interpreter, to be embedded in a RaspberryPi).

 In my personal use case, it classifies a webcam view of my garage door, to predict if the door is `opened` or `closed`.

 <p align="center">